 Figure 2.
 Fractions of infected samples by Aspergillus flavus (a) and Aspergillus sp. (b) as measured on cut tomato surfaces uncoated and coated with Chi and

-TMC (2.0 gL-1) as a function of the storage time at 30°C
+TMC (2.0 gl-1) as a function of the storage time at 30°C

 (identification of samples as in Table 1).